mawinkler/playground-one/docs/index.md

 ---- | ------- | --------
 PGO  | pgo | The command line interface for Playground One.
 PGO  | pgoc | Starts, stops or updates the Playground One Container.
+PGO  | pgos | Starts a new bash with AWS credentials of PGO User.
 PGO  | dsm | Start or stop a deployed Deep Security.
 Kubernetes  | kubie | See [github.com/sbstp/kubie](https://github.com/sbstp/kubie?tab=readme-ov-file#usage).
 Kubernetes  | stern | Tail logs from multiple pods simultaneously.